 Examples of Great Incentives to Move You to Action

-Here are my practical tips on how you can treat your blog as a business and not a hobby starting today:
+Here are my practical tips on how you can treat your blog like a business and not a hobby starting today:

 - A budding relationship that will later lead to mutual benefit between you and this other person and entity.